-My main measure of religiosity is the share of the refractory clergy in each French department in 1791.
-This is standard in the literature as a measure of religiosity across departments (e.g., Murphy, 2015; De La Croix and Perrin, 2018; Squicciarini, 2020; Spolaore and Wacziarg, 2022; Blanc, 2024).
+My main measure of religiosity is the share of the refractory clergy in each French department in 1791.13 This is standard in the literature as a measure of religiosity across departments (e.g., Murphy, 2015; De La Croix and Perrin, 2018; Squicciarini, 2020; Spolaore and Wacziarg, 2022; Blanc, 2024).
 The 1790 Civil Constitution of the Clergy was a social reform which attempted to restructure the French Church and required clergy to take an oath of allegiance to the Constitution.
 Those that refused to swear the oath and instead remain loyal to the Church are referred to as the 'refractory clergy.'
 Squicciarini (2020) and Blanc (2024) validate this as an effective measure of religiosity, showing that is strongly correlated with measures of religiosity prior to the French Revolution as well as with readership of Catholic newspapers in the late 19th century and church attendance in the 1950s.
-Tackett (1986) describes how the decisions of the clergy reflected the underlying demands/wishes of the underlying population they represented, and the oath was made prior to any major negative consequences that would arise with the French Revolution (e.g., the Reign of Terror) and prior to any strong reaction/punishment from the National Assembly.
-Thus, the share of the refractory clergy represents a strong measure of the underlying religiosity of the department.
+Tackett (1986) describes how the decisions of the clergy regarding the origins of the fertility transition.
+I explicitly model cultural heterogeneity (within a country), and also am not looking at the origins of the French demographic transition, making these concerns less relevant in my case.

-14. These were obtained from the Oath Statistics by Department tables in Appendix II of Tackett (1986).
+^{13.} These were obtained from the Oath Statistics by Department tables in Appendix II of Tackett (1986).